Cult

 Jump to search

-A Cult is a social group that involves indoctrination and coercion.
+A Cult is a human social group that employs indoctrination and coercion for member control.

 - Context: